-We are a family run practice with a small close-knit team of five, so you can guarantee you will always see the same faces when you visit.
+We are a family run practice with a small close-knit team of six, so you can guarantee you will always see the same faces when you visit.
 Tony Everitt, the senior vet, has been running the practice for over 35 years and now runs it alongside his son Jonathan, a registered veterinary nurse and the practice manager.

 The front of our practice is formed from two terraced houses knocked together and the rear is purpose built to accommodate our kenneling, operating and radiography facilities.

 We have a large, brightly lit waiting area where you can buy leads, toys, accessories etc. whilst you wait.